arvindvenkatadri/the-foundation-series/content/home/about.md

 # Order that this section appears on the page.
 weight: 20

-title: Explorations in Complexity, TRIZ, and Data Science
+title: Explorations in Complexity, TRIZ, English Literature, and Data Science

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.